 I could remove this character but he is used for comedy in this scene, foreshadow in this scene, and love interest for x character.
 So how about I just combine him with this character instead?
 Or I can change the plot here?

 Together we decide on the approach.
 Then I do the fixes and turn it back in.
-This step is area and only happens with my tradition books.
+This step only happens with my tradition books.

 Takes from 2 weeks to 2 months.